fbab/cdli-gh.github.io/pages/dev-notes.md

 │&nbsp;&nbsp;&nbsp;└── 2018 09 CSMS
 ├── Bibliography

 &nbsp;&nbsp;*At this time, this folder contains a subfolder with some of the article in the bibliography and a document with more information about how the bibliography is organized.
-The list of titles lives on Zotero at this url: https://www.zotero.org/groups/578266/mtaac/items; Add any titles necessary as you go and put a copy of the file in the folder to share.*
+The list of titles lives on Zotero at this url: https://www.zotero.org/groups/578266/mtaac/items; Add any titles necessary as you go and put a copy of the file in the folder to share.
+Tags should be applied uniformly and all bibliographic entries cleaned.*

 │&nbsp;&nbsp;&nbsp;└── files
 ├── Infrastructure